shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 <!-- https://ecotrust-canada.github.io/markdown-toc/ -->

-### Step 1 - Create an IBM Watson Assistant Service
+### Step 1 - Create an IBM Watson Assistant Service & Configure it

 ### Step 2 - Build and deploy a Docker image to IBM Cloud private